firasm/jupyterbook_course_template/about/intro.md

 1. Vivamus pharetra pretium dui, nec semper enim vehicula nec.
 1. Quisque vel odio dui.
 Aenean ullamcorper arcu sit amet gravida dapibus.

+## How will this course be taught ?

 ## What do I need to purchase for this course?

 The following are required items for this course, and their costs (in $CAD) are: